 Transport time is always an estimate

-There is a number of reasons car shipping time frames.
-First, car shipping is usually a service requested for long distances.
+Car shipping is usually a service requested for long distances.
 And in these cases, shipping companies cannot predict all possible situations that may occur on the road – traffic, weather conditions, and possible mechanical failures.

-Forecasts help us get a relative time frame, but the specifics on the road remain unknown.
+Forecasts help us get a relative time frame, but the specifics of the road remain unknown.
 When you ship a car, let’s say, from Chicago to Los Angeles, you have to pass through Colorado.
 And driving through the Colorado Mountains is hard: it means lower gears and slower speed.
 During winter the carrier could face dangerous storms and slippery roads.

 Unfortunately, shipping delays may occur because of a truck failure as well.
 Even though trucks are utilized daily and undergo regular check-ups, malfunctions occur.
 Trucks do not break down every day but companies need to have this in mind in order to avoid customer dissatisfaction.